1059027064/Garnet-based-Oxybarometer/README.md

 # Garnet-based Machine Learning Oxybarometer

-> **System Notice:** This codebase is currently designed and tested for **Windows operating systems only**.
-Compatibility with macOS or Linux is not guaranteed.
+> **System Notice:** This repository was developed and tested under **Windows**.
+Compatibility with macOS or Linux has not been comprehensively verified.
+This is primarily because the **TabPFN** framework used in this project performs best with **GPU acceleration**, which is more consistently supported in Windows environments.

 This repository provides a machine learning workflow for predicting **pressure (P)**, **temperature (T)**, and **oxygen fugacity (logfO2)** from garnet compositions.